-and Gremlin Entertainment released in 2000.
+Soulbringer is a 2000 Action RPG developed by Gremlin Interactive, and published by Infogrames in Europe and by Interplay Entertainment in North America.
 The protagonist is a young man who starts off looking for his uncle, his last living relative.
-He goes on to investigate a bandit problem and eventually explores more of Rathenna.
-Many aspects of the game are well planned, such as Skeletons
+He goes on to investigate a bandit problem and eventually explores more of Rathenna, leading to a memorable journey with an epic ending.

 This video game provides examples of: